kristianmandrup/feathers-rest-koa/README.md

 - Express
 - Koa

+### Legacy rest

+The legacy `rest()` function from [feathers-rest](https://github.com/feathersjs/feathers-rest) is available in src/express/legacy and is used for now in `test/koa/basic.test.js`.

+However, as can be seen, it doesn't work with an app wrapped by `koaify` from `feathers-koa`.
+It still expects an app to be wrapped with `feathers-express`

+We are getting close to something that works however.
+Much of the infrastructure is in place to move forward!

 ### Express

 Start from the `test/express` folder and make sure that the routes added by the `Routes` class work as required by feathers.